-Before using Table 3, the number of pipes (1-pipe or 2-pipe) connected to the furnace must be known.
-Find the proper furnace style (upflow or horizontal) and then the side that the pipes will exit from the furnace.
-Finally select the option that properly matches your installation type from Figure 34 (page 37), Figure 35 (page 38), Figure 36 (page 39) & Figure 37 (page 40).
+Before using Table 4, the number of pipes (1-pipe or 2-pipe) connected to the furnace must be known.
+First find the side that the pipes will exit from the furnace and then select the option that properly matches your installation type from Figure 27 (page 33).

 NOTE: It is important that Direct Vent (2-pipe) systems maintain an airtight flow path from the air inlet to the flue gas outlet.
 The furnace ships from the factory with two holes in the cabinet for the air inlet and flue gas outlet.
 In certain configurations, it is necessary to remove and relocate a plastic cap in the furnace cabinet.
 If changing the position of the air inlet and flue gas outlet, it is required that the previous hole be closed off with the plastic cap to maintain air tightness in the furnace.
-The hole locations are shown in Figure 26 (page 27).
+The hole locations for J962VD furnaces are shown in Figure 23 (page 26).